Our ACANP method to animate nature photography workshops

 During our courses, everything is done to allow the participants to forget the worries of everyday life.
 We make every effort to make these moments of relaxation memorable.

-The workshops using a floating hide are the opportunity to discover a unique dimension in photography.
+The workshops using a floating blind are the opportunity to discover a unique dimension in photography.

 Sharing, motivating, inspiring